Russia

 The missile will need "substantial work" to become operational (Picture: Russian MOD)

-What have politicians said about missile test?
+What have politicians said about the missile test?

 As he flew on Air Force One, US president Donald Trump said that the nuclear-powered cruise missile test was "not appropriate".